javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 # WeakMap and WeakSet

-As we know from the chapter <info:garbage-collection>, JavaScript engine stores a value in memory while it is reachable (and can potentially be used).
+As we know from the chapter <info:garbage-collection>, JavaScript engine keeps a value in memory while it is "reachable" and can potentially be used.

 For instance:
 ```js